 Description User ID SAS Administrator- The user account with privileges associated with the SAS Metadata Unrestricted Users role. sasadm@saspw SAS Trusted User- The user account that can impersonate other users on connections to the metadata server.
-Some SAS processes use this account to communicate with the metadata server on a client's behalf. sastrust@saspw Search Interface to SAS Content User- The user account that permits access to SAS content that is supplied to SAS Information Retrieval Studio for indexing. sassearch@saspw
+Some SAS processes use this account to communicate with the metadata server on a client's behalf. sastrust@saspw SAS Environment Manager service account- The user account that the SAS Environment Manager and its agent use to communicate while monitoring the processes in your SAS deployment.
+This internal SAS account has unrestricted administrative access rights to the metadata server.
+For more information, see "SAS Environment Manager and SAS Metadata Users" in Chapter 9 of SAS Environment Manager: User's Guide . sasevs@saspw SAS Anonymous Web User- An optional user account that is used to grant clients access to applicable SAS Web Infrastructure Platform components.
+When web clients request access to web services, they are not prompted for credentials but instead are granted access under this user account. webanon@saspw Search Interface to SAS Content User- The user account that permits access to SAS content that is supplied to SAS Information Retrieval Studio for indexing. sassearch@saspw